ArnaudFEYEL/Supervised-Learning-Data-Challenge/README.md

 - **Data Analysis**: We began by analyzing the dataset to identify significant variables and made necessary modifications to obtain an optimal dataset for model training.
 - **Model Training**: We trained three models on the prepared data.
-- **Results and Perspectives**: Finally, we discussed the results and provided perspectives for potential improvements.
+- **Results**: Finally, we discussed the results and provided perspectives for potential improvements.

 ## Methodology
 The methodology for both tasks involves: